-The synthetic polymer forms an extreme hydrophobic layer which water just can’t cling to – it balls up and rolls right off, and the paintwork has a noticeably deeper finish, something that even a few of the better car waxes can’t compete with.
+The synthetic polymer forms an extreme hydrophobic layer which water just can’t cling to.
+It balls up and rolls right off.
+The paintwork has a noticeably deeper finish, something that even a few of the better car waxes can’t compete with.

 It’s available in a couple of different grades – M20 and M21.
-The M21 is designed for perfect paintwork that’s ready to have this sort of treatment, but the M20 will work almost as well, and it’s also designed for paintwork that needs a little more treatment before applying the sealant.
+The M21 is designed for perfect paintwork that’s ready to have this sort of treatment.
+But, the M20 will work almost as well.
+It’s also designed for paintwork that needs a little more treatment before applying the sealant.

 You may find products that give a slightly better glaze, or easier to apply, but if you’re a Meguiar’s fanboy, then this is the one for you.

 If you measure how effective a sealant is by how the water beads up, then look no further, this is the product for you.
-Originally, the CarPro Reload was developed for the ultimate in UV protection, but it was soon proven to be one of the best car paint sealants available, and with good reason.
+Originally, the CarPro Reload was developed for the ultimate in UV protection.
+However, ut it was soon proven to be one of the best car paint sealants available, and with good reason.

-The product better suited to ceramic coated cars, but in all honesty, whether it’s ceramic coated, regular paint, in perfect condition or not, you’ll see the difference regardless – this stuff works.
-You can apply it to wet or dry paintwork, just ensure that it’s clean, and for best results, use two microfiber towels – one for application and one for buffing.
+The product better suited to ceramic coated cars, but whether it’s ceramic coated, regular paint, in perfect condition or not, you’ll see the difference regardless.
+This stuff works.
+You can apply it to wet or dry paintwork.
+Just ensure that it’s clean.
+For best results, use two microfiber towels – one for application and one for buffing.

-CarPro is used by everyone from professional detailers through to driveway enthusiasts.
-It’s safe to use on all the surfaces of your car … if you want the ultimate in car paintwork sealer, this really is it.
+CarPro is used by everyone from professional detailers to driveway enthusiasts.
+It’s safe to use on all the surfaces of your car.
+If you want the ultimate in-car paintwork sealer, this really is it.

 I’d actually say that it is probably the #1 ceramic coating sealant on the market right now.

-The Chemical Guys Hybrid V7 is the ‘One size, fits all’ solution to paint protection, and it’s been designed to clean, protect, shine ... pretty much every part of your car can be treated with this.
+The Chemical Guys Hybrid V7 is the ‘One size, fits all’ solution to paint protection.
+It’s been designed to clean, protect, and shine pretty much every part of your car can be treated with this.

-Similar to the Car Guys hybrid sealant – designed as a detailing fluid that can be used regularly, and not necessarily just for sealing the paint, it’s kind of a wax/sealer/polish/cleaner type thing.
+Similar to the Car Guys hybrid sealant – designed as a detailing fluid that can be used regularly.
+Not necessarily just for sealing the paint, it’s kind of a wax/sealer/polish/cleaner type thing.
 So if it’s specifically a paint sealant that you want, you’re perhaps better off looking at the Wolfgang sealant rather than this.

-The reason why it’s compromised … it’s marketed as a quick detailer rather than full-on paint sealant.
-Even if you rush through the ‘detailing’ with this spray, the paintwork will end up streaky, certainly not as shiny as it could be, but take your time and do it right, it will give you that shine you’re after.
+It’s marketed as a quick detailer rather than a full-on paint sealant.
+Even if you rush through the ‘detailing’ with this spray, the paintwork will end up streaky, certainly not as shiny as it could be.
+But, take your time and do it right, it will give you that shine you’re after.